project

 Development of a virus sensor

-Since the greenhouse horticultural sector aims to be practically emission-free by 2027, it is focusing great attention on water reuse.
-But a water discharge is sometimes necessary if companies cannot exclude the possibility that the water contains pathogenic viruses.
-Whenever there is any doubt, no risks are taken and a precautionary discharge is made.
-In order to reduce these discharges to a minimum, cultivators require real-time monitoring to be able to see whether the water is contaminated by viruses.
+The greenhouse horticulture sector aims to be practically emission-free by 2027.
+Water discharges may sometimes be necessary when companies cannot exclude the possibility that the water contains pathogenic viruses.
+In case of doubt, no risks are taken and water will be discharged to be on the safe side.
+In order to reduce these discharges to a minimum, growers require real-time monitoring to see whether the water is contaminated by viruses.

 Technology

-This project aims to develop a prototype of an optical biosensor for the detection of viruses in water streams at greenhouse horticultural companies.
+This project developed a prototype of an optical biosensor for to detect Cucumber green mottle mosaic virus (CGMMV) and a lily virus (PlAMV) in water streams at greenhouse horticulture companies.

 Challenge

-The project will provide new knowledge and tools related to the deployability of biosensors for the real-time detection of viruses in water.
-The risk of pathogenic viruses in the greenhouses is an impediment to achieving an optimal reuse of water.
-A biosensor would allow for a better management of risks related to the presence of viruses in water.
-The cultivators would thus have access to a reliable means for the (semi) continuous monitoring of the presence of viruses.
+The project developed a prototype biosensor for the real-time detection of viruses in water.
+The risk of pathogenic viruses in greenhouses prevents the optimal reuse of water.
+A biosensor allows for the better management of risks associated with viruses in water.
+This project gives growers a reliable method for the semi-continuous monitoring of the presence of viruses.
+A follow-up project will develop and test the biosensor further.